habibmasuro/coinmap/README.md

 <http://coinmap.peercointalk.org/>
 <http://coinmap.org/>

-Map showing places where you can use Bitcoin, Litecoin and soon Peercoin.
+Map showing places where you can use Bitcoin, Litecoin and now Peercoin.

 Donations welcome at:
 * 1BnpG4jddgNXsQBQjsU8BS3F1Ubm9XgVah (Bitcoin)